wkorando/go-serverless-with-java/STEP6.md

         web-export: true
 ```

-In the above yaml `helloJava` & `webHello` are defining the names of our functions, the fields under them are defining the type of function, where the function is located, the main class, and if the function should be web enabled (default is false).
+In the above yaml `helloJava` & `webHello` are defining the names of our functions, the fields under them are define the type of function, where the function is located, the main class, and if the function should be web enabled (default is false).
 We will continue to work with the manifest.yml going forward in the workshop, but you can read more about it [here](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-deploy).

 <p  align="center">
 	<font size="4">